anifox-moe/anifox-api/README.md

 A really shitty REST API for Anifox.moe

 ## Getting Started
-These Instructions will tell you how to run this on your local machine\n
+These Instructions will tell you how to run this on your local machine\
 ### Prerequisites :bulb:
 - This repo uses node-gyp as a dependency
 Please find out how to install this on your OS at\